cartoonmangodev/react-boilerplate-redux-saga-hoc/Readme.md

 //   responseMessageKey: "message" /* optional */,
 // };

-const AuthHoc = HOC({
+const useAuthHoc = HOC({
   initialState: {
     profile: {},
   },
-  useHook: true /* This will avoid unwanted rendering on every state changes */,
+  useHocHook: true /* This will help us to use hoc as a hook */,
   dontReset: {
     TEST_API /* If you pass anything on don't reset it wont reset the paricular state on setting to reset */, },